๐Ÿ“Intro to Communication Writing

 Why This Matters

-Don't just memorize the names of these appeals—know what makes each one effective, when to deploy it strategically, and how different appeals can work together to strengthen your message.
+Don't just memorize the names.
+Know what makes each appeal effective, when to use it strategically, and how different appeals can work together to strengthen a message.
 Strong communicators layer multiple appeals, and strong analysts can pull them apart to see the machinery underneath.

 Classical Rhetorical Appeals